USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 	* Upstream (refinery, power sector) GHG and criteria pollutant emissions
 * Key examples of monetized effects that OMEGA will estimate:
 	* Vehicle production costs
-	* Vehicle ownership and operation costs, including fuel and maintenance and other consumer impacts
+	* Vehicle ownership and operation costs, including fuel and maintenance
-	* Consumer Benefits Measures: Previous estimates of effects on consumers were based on holding sales constant and the benefits were estimated as fuel savings minus technology costs.
-We know sales change (and we are allowing for that).
-We are working on a way to estimate not only the benefits consumers are considering in their purchase of a new vehicle, but also the ‘surprise’ or ‘bonus’ savings associated with the vehicle that are not considered.
+	* Other consumer effects
 	* Impacts of criteria air pollutants
 	* Impacts of greenhouse gas pollutants
 	* Congestion, noise, and safety costs

-The Effects Module generates 3 output files: physical effects, cost effects and technology tracking.
+The Effects Module generates three output files: physical effects, cost effects and technology tracking.
 In general, the cost effects output file builds upon the physical effects output file in conjunction with several of the context input files.
 Those context input files are the cost factor and emission factor input files.
-For example, the cost effects file would present CO2-related costs as the CO2 cost factor (a cost/ton value set in the input file) multiplied by the tons of CO2 as presented in the physical effects file.
-Similarly, fuel costs would be calculated as fuel price (dollars/gallon as provided in the input file) multiplied by gallons consumed as presented in the physical effects file.
+For example, the cost effects file would present CO2-related costs as the CO2 cost factor (a cost/Mg CO2e value set in the input file) multiplied by the emissions of CO2 as presented in the physical effects file.
+Similarly, fuel costs would be calculated as fuel prices (dollars/gallon as provided in the input file) multiplied by gallons consumed as presented in the physical effects file.

 Each of these physical and cost effects are calculated on an absolute basis.
 In other words, an inventory of CO2 emissions multiplied by unit “costs” of CO2 emissions provides an absolute “cost” of CO2 emissions.
 However, the calculation of criteria and GHG emission impacts is done using the damage cost estimates included in the cost_factors-criteria.csv and cost_factors-scc.csv input files.
 These estimates are best understood to be the marginal costs associated with the reduction of the individual pollutants as opposed to the absolute costs associated with a ton of each pollutant.
 As such, the criteria and climate “costs” calculated for a given policy alternative, in isolation, should not be interpreted as representative of absolute damage costs from all emissions.
 Instead those costs are intended to be used for the comparison with another policy alternative (presumably via calculation of a difference in “costs” between two scenarios) the result can be interpreted as a benefit.